Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 *  :math:`\boldsymbol{\varphi}` are design variables, which are manipulated to maximize the information content of experiments.
 It should consist of one or more of  :math:`\mathbf{u}(t), \mathbf{y}^{\mathbf{0}}({t_0}),\overline{\mathbf{w}}`.
 With a proper model formulation, the timepoints for control or measurements :math:`\mathbf{t}` can also be degrees of freedom.
 *  :math:`\mathbf{M}` is the Fisher information matrix (FIM), estimated as the inverse of the covariance matrix of parameter estimates  :math:`\boldsymbol{\hat{\theta}}`.
 A large FIM indicates more information contained in the experiment for parameter estimation.
 *  :math:`\mathbf{Q}` is the dynamic sensitivity matrix, containing the partial derivatives of  :math:`\mathbf{y}` with respect to  :math:`\boldsymbol{\theta}`.
-*  :math:`\Psi` is the scalar design criteria to measure the information content in FIM.
+*  :math:`\Psi` is the scalar design criteria to measure the information content in the FIM.
 *  :math:`\mathbf{V}_{\boldsymbol{\theta}}(\boldsymbol{\hat{\theta}})^{-1}` is the FIM of previous experiments.

-Pyomo.DoE provides five design criteria  :math:`\Psi` to measure the information in FIM:
+Pyomo.DoE provides five design criteria  :math:`\Psi` to measure the information in the FIM:

 .. list-table:: Pyomo.DoE design criteria
     :header-rows: 1